bytepark/release/README.md

 * deb - generates a deb package
 * dump - the inversion of deploy (we get a live copy into our development setup)

-There is currently a dependency to "dialog" - in order to show interface widgets in interactive mode.
+There is an optional dependency to "dialog" - in order to show interface widgets in interactive mode.

 ## Programm invocation